 \section{Abstract}

-In this Review we will study rigorously the notion of mixed states and their density matrices.
-We mostly give complete proofs.
+We will study rigorously the notion of mixed states and their density operators (or matrices.)
 We will also discuss the quantum-mechanical consequences of possible variations of Planck's constant $h$.
 This Review has been written having in mind two readerships: mathematical physicists and quantum physicists.
 The mathematical rigor is maximal, but the language and notation we use throughout should be familiar to physicists.